Ovarian cancer tests

 So CA125 is not a completely reliable test for ovarian cancer.
 It shows that there is some kind of inflammation in the area of the body surrounded by the hip bones (the pelvis).
 But it cannot tell the doctor exactly what is causing the inflammation.

 Most women have a low level of CA125 in their blood.
 If your level is high, it is a sign that there is some kind of problem and you will need to have further tests.

 The CA125 blood level is raised in about half the women who have early stage ovarian cancer.
-Around 9 out of 10 women (90%) with more advanced ovarian cancer have raised CA125 levels.
+Almost 90 out of 100 women (90%) with more advanced ovarian cancer have raised CA125 levels.

 If you are found to have ovarian cancer that produces CA125, this blood test can be used to monitor how well your treatment is working.

 This may be an abdominal ultrasound or a transvaginal ultrasound.
 Both types of ultrasound test may be used to help diagnose ovarian cancer.
 It can show whether

 - The ovaries look normal in texture

 - There are any cysts in the ovaries